rcz7795/California-Housing-Price-Prediction/README.md

 Link: https://www.kaggle.com/camnugent/california-housing-prices

 ## Modelling:
-THe analysis and model creation can be found in the .ipynb file.
+The analysis and model creation can be found in the .ipynb file.

+The main packages used are numpy, pandas, matplotlib, seaborn and sklearn.

 ## Deployemnt:
 The web app has been build using basic HTML, CSS, Javascript, Flask and Herkou.